gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shadows.md

 are called *shadow acne*.
-They come from the fact that the depth data stored in the depth texture has been quantized both in that it's a texture, a grid of pixels, it was projected from the point of view of the light but we're comparing it to values from the the point of view of the camera.
+They come from the fact that the depth data stored in the depth texture has been quantized both in that it's a texture, a grid of pixels, it was projected from the point of view of the light but we're comparing it to values from the point of view of the camera.
 That means the grid of values in the depth map is not aligned with our camera and so when we compute `currentDepth` there are times when one value will be slightly more or slightly less than `projectedDepth`.